Viceu/CSC207-PetPal/README.md

 Social Networking: Users can create profiles for their pets and connect with other pet owners in their area or with similar pet interests.
 The app will recommend chats and other animal profiles based on user preferences and location.
 To foster community among pet owners of the same breed, the app will enable group chats where users owning pets of the same breed can discuss breed-specific topics, share advice, and arrange meetups.

 Overall, our application aims to simplify the pet adoption process by providing a user-friendly interface for finding and communicating with potential adopters or pet owners.
 Additionally, it seeks to create a pet-loving community where users can share their passion for animals and provide support and guidance to each other! :)

+Here is the link to the documentation for the Pet Finder API: https://www.petfinder.com/developers/v2/docs/